 - With the provided TTR Pre-course study guide, you are asked to undertake both Personal and Professional preparation as part of your Teacher Training Pathway (TTP)

-Theme and learning focus - Cultivating mindfulness can help us reduce the negative physiological and psychological effects of stress reactivity, as well as helping us to develop more effective ways of responding positively and pro-actively to stressful situations and experiences.
+Theme and learning focus - From our point of view, as long as you are breathing, there is more right with you than wrong with you, no matter what challenges you are facing.
+Challenges and difficulties are workable.
+Mindful awareness is fundamental to this approach since the present moment is the only time anyone ever has for perceiving, learning, growing and transforming.
+Cultivating mindfulness can help us reduce the negative physiological and psychological effects of stress reactivity, as well as helping us to develop more effective ways of responding positively and pro-actively to stressful situations and experiences.

 In this session we will learn that when we are in “automatic pilot” it is easy to drift unawares into a busy “doing” mode and ruminative thought patterns that can create additional stress in our lives.
 Continual “doing” mode also robs us of our potential for really living our lives moment by moment.
 We can transform this experience by intentionally paying attention to it in particular ways.
 We begin to practice stepping out of automatic pilot by paying attention intentionally, mindfully, to eating, to the sensations in the body, and to aspects of our ever-day experience.

 Session 3 - What is Stress?
-Learning about our patterns of reactivity to Stress.
+Bringing awareness to our patterns of reactivity to Stress

-Theme and learning focus - Cultivating mindfulness can reduce the negative physiological and psychological effects of stress reactivity, as well as help develop more effective ways of responding positively and pro-actively to stressful situations and experiences.
+Theme and learning focus - There is pleasure and power in being present.
+Attending to and investigating the way things are in the body and mind in the present moment through the practices of Mindful Movement and meditation.
+Cultivating mindfulness can reduce the negative physiological and psychological effects of stress reactivity, as well as help develop more effective ways of responding positively and pro-actively to stressful situations and experiences.

 Our session this week continues our exploration of how a Mindfulness practice cultivates curiosity and openness to all experience, helps us learn new ways to relate to external and internal stressors, recognise and inquire into our habitual reactive patterns and how to soften resistance and reduce suffering.